Chapter 1: Irritating Uncertainty and Unwelcome Discovery

 "I have eight centuries of spell damage to undo.
 From the sound of it, so do you," Loki said.
 "Try to be as patient about it as I am, if only because neither of us has any choice in the matter, and if my mother won't speak with you yet then perhaps you should take that to mean you should spend more time working on mending the damaged parts of your reputation."

 Loki left Sif staring out at the city as if willing a simple solution to manifest in front of her.
 He still had some time before he was expected in his mother's chambers, but he had yet to collect the books he planned to read over the next few weeks.
-Picking them out in person instead of having servants fetch them would be more expedient and allow him, in any case.
+Picking them out in person instead of having servants fetch them would be more expedient, in any case.